leomccormack/sparta-site/content/docs/help/install-instructions.md

 ```
 ~/.vst
 ```
-The following included file must then also be copied into:
+The following included files must then also be copied into:
 ```
 /usr/local/lib/libsaf_mkl_custom_lp64.so
 /usr/local/lib/libsaf_mkl_custom.so